DPRIYATHAM/tpcwebsite/README.md

 # About the Software
 ## Software Functions
 The Software will provide you with the following functions:
-- **Student Registration:** Students of Indian Institute of Information Technology Kottayam, will be able to register and provide all the required details. (*Authenticated*)
+- **Student Registration:** Students of Indian Institute of Information Technology Kottayam, will be able to register and provide all the required details.
 - **Applying for a drive:** Students can apply for a drive, and the student information regarding the drive will be shared with the respective company.
 - **Creating a Drive:** The Placement Coordinator will create a new drive so that interested students can apply for the drive.
 - **Updating Drive Required Data:** Sometimes, Companies will modify their requirements from the student data, The Placement coordinator, should be able to get that data, by modifying the drive.